 Playing at online casinos via a handheld device such as a mobile phone or a tablet is one of the most popular ways to access them.
 Basically the mobile websites are stripped backed versions of the casino’s desktop website.
-Games have been optimised to work on mobile and you simply follow the prompts that appear on the screen.
+Games have been optimized to work on mobile and you simply follow the prompts that appear on the screen.

 While it has improved dramatically in recent years, the amount of games is significantly less on mobile, than it is for desktop players.
 A quick scan of a popular USA facing site shows roughly 100 real money slots, several RNG blackjack games, roulette, baccarat and video poker all available.

 Playing on your mobile data, as long as you are on a 4G connection, will be fine while as long as a 3G connection is on the faster side of it, you will have no problem with playing.
 If you are connected to WiFi you will have no dramas at all.